proxmox/proxmox-backup/docs/administration-guide.rst

 The backup server groups backups by *type*, where *type* is one of:

 ``vm``
-    This type is use for :term:`virtual machine`\ s.
+    This type is used for :term:`virtual machine`\ s.
 Typically contains the virtual machine configuration and an image archive for each disk.

 ``ct``
-    This type is use for :term:`container`\ s.
+    This type is used for :term:`container`\ s.
 Contains the container configuration and a single file archive for the container content.

 ``host``
-    This type is used for physical host, or if you want to run backup manually from inside virtual machines or containers.
-Such backup may contains file and image archives (no restrictions here).
+    This type is used for physical host, or if you want to run backups manually from inside virtual machines or containers.
+Such backups may contain file and image archives (no restrictions here).

 Backup ID